raeldc/joomla-dom-xray/README.md

-What is DOM X-Ray
+What is Joomla!
+DOM X-Ray
 =================

 Latest Realease is **DOM X-Ray Version 0.1 (Prototype)**

 DOM X-Ray is a Joomla 1.6 DOM scanning/debugging tool.
 It is installed as a plugin and is triggered by Joomla "onBeforeRender".
 It works almost similar to CSSEdit's X-Ray but it doesn't show the location of the Element Identifiers in the CSS files.
+(Use Firebug/Webkit Inspector for those purposes)
 Instead it shows you the URLs where the Element Identifiers appeared throughout Joomla.

 As you go from page to page, X-Ray learns the URLs in which the indentifiers are found.
 The Inspector will show those recorded URLs.
 Each Joomla template will have different records.